gameraccoon/scripter/README.md

 This allows to more reliably run scripts that depend on stable internet connection.
 It would be a waste of time to run scripts to prepare freshly built branch in the evening, and then find in the morning that "git pull" failed because the network was unstable.
 - You can specify commands relative to the scripter executable in the config, setting "path_relative_to_scripter" parameter to true.
 This allows to bundle scripter with the scripts to share with other developers, and allowing everyone who gets your tools to have the same experience regardles of their local setup.
+- As arguments to scripter you can provide both the path to the configuration file and the path to folder where logs will be stored.
+This makes it possible to have multiple lists of available scripts, or keep a split between bin/etc/temp folders.

+### Available arguments
+- `--config-path <path>` - path to the json file with the configuration of scripter that will be used for this instance
+- `--work_path <path>` - path to the working directory that will be used to execute the scripts
+- `--logs-path <path>` - path to the folder where logs will be stored (requires write access)

 ## Screenshots
 ![20230505_222428_scripter_L55OnW](https://user-images.githubusercontent.com/24990031/236622895-97782150-fa07-419e-acdc-9550d35e0407.png)